-Property 1 (Benign Setting) download (name) returns the last value stored at name by the owner, or None if this file does not exist, when not under attack by the storage server or another user.
+Property 1 (Benign Setting) When not under attack by the storage server or another user, download(name) MUST return the last value stored at name by the current user, or None if no such file exists.
+It MUST NOT raise IntegrityError or any other error.